ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 ## Release cycle and roadmap

 Open-source code is a continuous effort and constantly evolves.
-To keep up the momentum, it is suggested to set milestones for each SG12 meeting. *OR: To set milestones revised at each SG12 meeting.*
+To keep up the momentum, it is suggested to set milestones revised at each SG12 meeting.

 ITU-T SG12 Recommendations are typically updated at rate of 2 years or more, although revisions of the STL may be proposed for consent at a faster pace if substantial improvements are available.

 # Lessons learnt

 Developing code in an open source environment is very different from developing code in a closed environment.

 ## Review process

-*changed the order of a few sentences*

 GitHub review process ensures that each submission, known as *Pull Requests* (PRs), is reviewed by another peer.
 This step can be a slow process depending of the availability of reviewers, the number of lines submitted and the amount of interactions between the submitter and the reviewers.